jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>

-_An idealized view of mass-collaboration.
+_An idealized view of mass-collaboration and the Life Star.
 Although we'll lose the suburban lifestyle once there's no antagonists or extras, and just protagonists and player gods._

-I want to write all this stuff, but I can't keep thinking for you.
-Nor do I want to keep holding your hand.
+I want to write all this stuff, but I didn't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

 Our unhappiness is a fire alarm.
-Look around and see old drafty windows, gas engine cars, junk mail, call-centers, cable news, mass-produced toys.
-Keep looking, and you'll see eight different bosses, another meeting, endless suburban houses, consultant huddles, hopeless kids scared of working bullshit jobs...
+This pandemic is a warning.

-Do you see Left/Right philosophy cause these problems?
-Do you want to solve them with Internet Age levers of power?
-Do you see that era of mass-production must be replaced by mass-collaboration?
+What's your way of thinking for solutions?

-WHAT DO YOU DO, COMPLAIN ABOUT INSURANCE, IRS, WHOEVER, OR EMPOWER YOURSELF?
+Are you waiting to vote for Left or Right?
+Are you going to post on social media corporations should treat their customers and employees better?
+Are you going to watch more infotainment about evil Big Business and Big Government?

 COMPLICATION GIF?

-Or, do you want to return to the comfort and safety of being an Industrial Age extra, watching yourself in _The Office_ reruns, and bragging about gas cars, fake job titles, and McMansions, while following the antagonist's rules, and chasing the phantoms of Left/Right politics.
+Or are you going to find, fund, or make new tools to solve whatever problem you have?
+Kickstarter, open-source technology, Khan Academy are only the beginning if you step up.

 The fate of your life, your kids, and of your society, rests on the simple question—will you step up and become a player god in the game of civilization?